-The heavy metal decontamination factors give indication of uranium separation.
-For reference, the plutonium recovery for the two experiments is 76% and 94%.
-Which correspond to a 75% and 93% uranium separation, respectfully.
-The DC for U and Pu were 37.5 and 16.2, which indicate that large portion of the U and Pu were removed from stock solution.
-The reason for the lower than expected extractions is due to the TBP holdup volume left in the organic phase (Long 1967).

-A second and third plutonium extraction/back-extraction was carried out in the same manner as the 4 contact experiment described above, their purpose was to continually decontaminate, while maintaining large plutonium recovery with simple processes.
-The second extraction/back-extraction had a 90% plutonium recovery with an additional 95% of the uranium remaining in the organic phase.
-The third step had dismal back-extraction due to ion(II) catalytically oxidizing to iron (III) with nitrite (Stoller and Richards 1961).

-The Alkali and alkaline earth metals both have very high decontamination factors.
-It should be noted that the barium calculation utilized 138Ba with background barium subtracted.
-Background was determined with 134Ba, and is subject to very high errors due to the low amounts of 134Ba in the system.
-Barium and strontium form bivalent cations and are not readily extractible in TBP.
-Cesium and rubidium have a large difference in DF (Still working on figuring that out).
+The alkali and alkaline earth metals both have very high decontamination factors.
+It should be noted that the Ba calculation utilized 138Ba with background barium subtracted; the background was determined with 134Ba, and is subject to very high errors due to the low amounts of 134Ba in the system.
+Ba and Sr form divalent cations and are not readily extractible in TBP.
+Cs and Rb have a large difference in DF (Still working on figuring that out).

-The transition metals filling the 4d orbital have a general decreasing extractability.
-The reason molybdenum has the worst of this row is because it can form a 4+ and 6+ oxidation states in aqueous solutions (Czack, Czack et al. 1987), which are more extractable in organic solutions.
+The transition metals have a general decreasing extractability.
+The reason Mo has a lower DF than Ru, Pd, and Cd is because it can form 4+ and 6+ oxidation states in aqueous solutions (Czack, Czack et al. 1987), which are more extractable in organic solutions.

 The lanthanides are known to have an increasing extractability with increasing atomic number (Scargill, Alcock et al. 1957), which is reflected in a decreasing DF.
 (Is this due to lanthanide contraction?
 Where as the atoms get smaller, with a higher charge density, they are more easily extracted? – Does this explain why Cs is better than Rb, and why Ba is better than Sr?)